iVisa Mobile App Online global travel documents

 Two tourists looking at a phone

-Filipino visa policy for American citizens
+Philippines visa requirements for American citizens

 US citizens do not currently need a visa to visit the Philippines for short stays of up to 30 days for tourism or business.
 Travelers can extend this stay for an additional 29 days at any Bureau of Immigration office once in the country.